Li Bingjun: Biography

 Li was born in Linqu County, Shandong.
-He joined the Communist Party in March 1984.
+He joined the Chinese Communist Party (CCP) in March 1984.
 In the same year, he graduated from Shandong College of Chemical Industry (present-day Qingdao University of Science and Technology) with a bachelor's degree.
-He had been served as the Deputy Governor of Jiangxi Province (2013–2015), Party Secretary of Ganzhou (2015–2020), Deputy Party Secretary of Jiangxi (2018–2020).
+He had been served as the Deputy Governor of Jiangxi Province (2013–2015), CCP Committee Secretary of Ganzhou (2015–2020), CCP Deputy Committee Secretary of Jiangxi (2018–2020).

 In November 2020, Li was appointed as the Deputy Party Secretary of Guizhou named acting Governor of Guizhou.
 He was elected as the Governor in January 2021.